open-wc/open-wc/packages/semantic-dom-diff/README.md

 - style, script and svg contents are removed
 - tags, attributes or element's light dom can be ignored through configuration

-## Chai plugin
+## Chai Plugin
-While `semantic-dom-diff` can be used standalone (see below) you will most commonly use this through our chai plugin.
+While `semantic-dom-diff` can be used standalone (see below), it most commonly used as a Chai plugin.

 <details>
   <summary>Registering the plugin</summary>